tnevolin/mm6-skill-emphasis-mod/Readme.md

 |chain|40|20|0|
 |plate|60|30|0|

-## Armor special abilities

-Armor types in MM6 are boringly indistinguisable.
-Best plate adds 30 more AC than best leather.
-That is about 10% monster chance to hit difference by the end of the game.
-I think armor special abilities add some variety to the game and desire to keep at least one of each type in the party.

-Leather skill adds to resistances.

-Chain skill reduces physical melee damage.

-Plate skill redistributes damage from other party members to self.
-Plate wearer is perceived as a tough guy rushing into the fight and protecting the rest of the party by drawing enemy attention to itself.
-Bonus is additive if there are many plate wearers in the party.

-Shield slightly reduces missile damage to party.
-Bonus is additive if there are many shield wearers in the party.

-# Dual wield
+# Dual wielding

-Dual wield rules are quite complicated in MM6.
+Dual wielding rules are quite complicated in MM6.
 Player need to remember which weapon uses attack, speed, damage bonuses and which does not.
 Ugh.
 Moreover, some of the skill bonuses and enchantment effects may not work if you apply them to the weapon in wrong hand.
 Most of the time you are out of luck as you cannot possibly wield some weapons in off hand.
 This is certainly a waste of skills and enchantments.
 Why not make them all count?
 That makes it much easier to distribute skill points and fairer to both weapon skills.

 ## Dual wield modification proposal